ismaelmehdid/so_long/README.md

 **1. Compiling the minigame**

-To compile, go to the project folder and run :
+To compile, go to the project directory and run :

 ```shell
 $ make bonus